arewhyaeenn/INTRO_JAVA_OOP/README.md

 7. [Pillars of OOP via Interfaces](https://github.com/arewhyaeenn/OOP_PILLARS_1)
 8. [Pillars of OOP via Abstract Classes](https://github.com/arewhyaeenn/OOP_PILLARS_2)

 Lessons vary in length.
 They are intended to take 1-2 weeks each in a standard 4-unit course, including a lecture and practice quiz, both covering the same material as the reading.
+Eventually these practice quizzes will be moved to [Kahoot](https://kahoot.com) and linked in their corresponding lessons.

 ## About the Author